JonPSmith/EfCore.SoftDeleteServices-Old/README.md

 Cascade soft delete has two other features to deal with hard deleting cascade soft deleted entries
 - One to provide a "Are you sure..." message to show to the user before they hard delete something
-- One to actually hard delete all the entities had are already soft deleted.
+- One to actually hard delete all the cascade entities had are already soft deleted.

 The status the set/reset/hard delete method returns contains:
 - `IsValid` is true if no errors where found.
 - `Errors` List of errors - empty list if no errors.
 - `Result` (int) returns
    - *Success*: number of entity classes were set/reset/deleted etc.
-   - *Errors*: will be 0.
-   - *Not Found*: if `notFoundAllowed` is false then will have a error if the entity wasn't found, Otherwise it will be -1 to signify it couldn't find it (useful for Web APIs).
+   - *Errors or Not Found*: will be 0.
+NOTE: if `notFoundAllowed` is true then you won't get an error on Not Found (useful for Web APIs).
 - `Message` which provides a user-friendly message saying what has happened, for instance "Successfully soft deleted that entry".
 If errors then `Message` says "Failed with xx errors".